tobyk100/Url/README.md

 URI Validation
 ===
 I owe the following regex to django.core.validators.
 Please note that the implementation in Python uses an ignore case flag which is not represented in the regex.
+We list some examples of what is considered valid and what is considered invalid.
+Note that all the examples listed under "Considered invalid" are valid urls.

-Valid examples:
+Considered valid by regex:

   * ftp://ftp.is.co.za/rfc/rfc1808.txt
   * http://www.ietf.org/rfc/rfc2396.txt

-Invalid Examples:
+Considered invalid by regex:

  * ldap://[2001:db8::7]/c=GB?objectClass?one
  * mailto:John.Doe@example.com
  * news:comp.infosystems.www.servers.unix